Isaac-Tait/exploringAndPondering/blog/2023-09-29-god/index.md

 enableComments: true
 ---

-I became a christian when I was six.
-My parents were christians and so were my grandparents.
+I became a christian when I was six. <!-- truncate --> My parents were christians and so were my grandparents.
 So, it felt only natural that I become one too.
 I was the oldest of six kids.
 When I was five my mother started homeschooling us.
 I was home-schooled until I turned sixteen and then I started going to college.
 When I started attending college it was a small christian community college.
 Basically my entire formative years before becoming an adult were immersed in fundamentalist evangelical calvinist christian teachings.
 In short - I was brain washed.

 <!--truncate-->